icp4a/automation-decision-services-samples/samples/AutomationServicesStartTutorial/README.md

 ## Description

 This tutorial shows you how to use a decision service in an automation service.
-It requires an installation of Automation Decision Services on the platform IBM Cloud Pak for Business Automation.
+It requires an installation of Decision Intelligence Client Managed Software on the platform IBM Cloud Pak for Business Automation.

 ## Learning objectives
 - Deploy a decision service archive to the embedded runtime.